-home about us archaeology excursions offers territory contact link gallery
+home about us archaeology excursions sea offers territory contact link gallery

-The objects of the archaeological Museum of Dorgali, founded in the its territory, dated between the final time of the Neolitic (3000 b.c.) and the Middle Ages, are the documentation of the different activities and the cultural customs of the people living in this area.
+Items in the Archaeological Museum of Dorgali were found in its territory and are dated between the final Neolithic (3000 BC) and the Middle Ages.
+They document the activities and customs of the people who lived in this area.

-Characteristic for the Middle Ages is the use of caves and shelters as tombs and burials.
+A particular characteristic of the Middle Ages is revealed in the way caves and shelters were used for burials.

 Month